hantraitor/fragments/MyDevi/Win10_setup_sc.md

 {CP} Region: (with admW...) copy the international settings to system and new user accounts _#issue (true on 1709): "Switch account" always sets Chinese input as default on welcome screen_
 {CP} Region: change system locale to English (US)
 {CP} Power Options - Choose what closing the lid does: select "Do nothing" if plugged in when closing the lid
+{Settings} Wi-Fi: enable "Use random hardware addresses"
+{LANDesk Agent}: disable LANDesk Software Monitoring by changing service startup type to Disabled and rebooting the computer
+(for unmanaged SEP){SEP}: add wanted exceptions, then import Sylink.xml from OSD bootstick